peter-evans/enable-pull-request-automerge/README.md

 ### Conditions

-This action uses a GitHub API that only works under specific conditions.
-All of the following conditions must be true for this action to succeed.
+The following conditions must be true for auto-merge to be enabled on a pull request.

 1. The target repository must have [Allow auto-merge](https://docs.github.com/en/github/administering-a-repository/managing-auto-merge-for-pull-requests-in-your-repository) enabled in settings.
 2. The pull request `base` must have a branch protection rule with at least one requirement enabled.
 3. The pull request must be in a state where requirements have not yet been satisfied.
-If the pull request can already be merged, attempting to enable auto-merge will fail.
+If the pull request is in a state where it can already be merged, the action will merge it immediately without enabling auto-merge.

 ### Dependabot example